arianacx/aseprite-errors/README.md

 #### Error #3
 ```
-LINK : warning LNK4075: ignoring '/INCREMENTAL' due to '/LTCG' specification
-C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.39.33519\lib\x64\wsetargv.obj : fatal error LNK1112: module machine type 'x64' conflicts with target machine type 'x86'
+ninja: error: 'C:/deps/skia/out/Release-x64/skshaper.lib', needed by 'bin/aseprite.exe', missing and no known rule to make it
 ```

-Compile Aseprite with the indicated version of Skia, in this case, x86.
-Also, check that the last argument of the architecture suits your machine type.
+Check that the last argument of the architecture suits your machine type.
 For the example previously provided, it would be:
 ```
 call "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat" -arch=x86
 ```

 ### Compilation started but failed